davidwrauch/NLP-and-NPS-score-prediction/README.md

-This is an example in r to help predict the net promoter score of people based on their text responses.
+This is an example in r to help predict the net promoter score of people based on their text responses to a net promoter score prompt on a website.
+This lets us know which words are associated with good or bad scores so we can know what to focus on to improve net promoter scores.
 This approach uses a bag of words model and random forest.